dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 **8. No purchase window summary**

 The histogram shows the shape, but a marketing director wants the numbers.
-Adding a small table showing the top 5 purchase windows by volume — with counts and percentages — gives them the exact ammunition for a budget meeting: "31.5% of all repeat purchases happen within 2–4 weeks."
+Adding a small table showing the top 5 purchase windows by volume, with counts and percentages, gives them the exact ammunition for a budget meeting: "31.5% of all repeat purchases happen within 2–4 weeks."

-**The bottom line:** The code was correct on the first pass.
-Every change I made was about audience, framing, and business utility — not about fixing bugs.
-That's the pattern from the SQL case studies carrying forward: the AI produces technically correct output, the human layer is knowing whether the output actually communicates to the person reading it.
+**Overall:** The code was correct on the first pass.
+Every change I made was about audience, framing, and business utility, not about fixing bugs.
+That's the pattern carrying forward from the SQL case studies: the AI produces technically correct output, and the human layer is knowing whether the output actually communicates to the person reading it.

 ---